balena-io/services-masterclass/README.md

 ```

 The balena Supervisor also supports the creation of multiple bridge networks,
-allowing you to compartmentalise further (so that some services exist in only
+allowing you to compartmentalize further (so that some services exist in only
 one defined network, whereas others might be able to communicate in many).
 There's a good section on this in the Docker
 [networking guide](https://docs.docker.com/compose/networking/#specify-custom-networks).